Lewis Samuel Partridge

-Lewis Samuel Partridge (March 10, 1818 – May 22, 1886) was a Vermont political and military figure who served as Vermont's United States Marshal and as Adjutant General of the Vermont Militia.
+Lewis Samuel Partridge (March 10, 1818 – May 22, 1886) was an American politician and military leader who served as Vermont's United States Marshal and as Adjutant General of the Vermont Militia.

 Early life and business career

 Lewis S. Partridge was born in Norwich, Vermont on March 10, 1818.
 The son of Abel Partridge and Alpa (Lewis) Partridge, he was also the nephew of Norwich University founder Alden Partridge.

 Lewis Partridge was educated in Norwich and worked as a store clerk in Norwich and Claremont, New Hampshire.
 In 1833 he was appointed Norwich's Postmaster, and he graduated from Norwich University in 1838.
 Partridge's business career prospered, and he became the proprietor of a store in Norwich as well as Norwich's Union Hotel.

 As a direct link to Alden Partridge, for many years Lewis Partridge was accorded the honor of serving as marshal of Norwich University's annual commencement exercises.